nosqlgeek/rl-primarydb-ws/articles/RedisOSSArchitecture.md

 However, with version 4.0 Redis became more threaded.
 For now this is limited to deleting objects in the background, and to blocking commands implemented via Redis modules.

+In addition, Redis is forking processes for i.e. snapshotting purposes.

 ### Event Loop

 You might know other system (i.e. Node.js) those are using an event loop approach.
 Here a simplified code example for an event loop: